Qatari Aircraft Carrying Aid In Support Of Lebanese People Arrives In Beirut

 QNA

-Beirut: A Qatari Amiri Air Force plane arrived Monday at Rafic Hariri International Airport in the sisterly Republic of Lebanon, with relief aid and shelter supplies onboard.

-The aid comes within the framework of the cooperation between the Ministry of Foreign Affairs and the UN Refugee Agency (UNHCR), as part of the air bridge operated by the State of Qatar to provide relief to the brotherly Lebanese people amid the humanitarian crisis they are going through due to recent developments.
+Doha: A Qatari Amiri Air Force aircraft arrived Thursday at Rafic Hariri International Airport, carrying relief aid and shelter supplies, within the framework of the cooperation between the Ministry of Foreign Affairs and the United Nations High Commissioner for Refugees (UNHCR), as part of the air bridge operated by the State of Qatar to support the brotherly Lebanese people as a result of the humanitarian crisis they are currently experiencing.

-The aid was received by the Qatari embassy staff and UNHCR representatives.
+The aid was received by the diplomatic staff of Qatar's Embassy and UNHCR representatives.

 Legal Disclaimer: